-Photographer Mitchell Feinberg has been using polaroids to take test exposures on his Sinar 8 x 10 plate camera for some years but the cost of using the ageing polaroid technology was starting to pinch.
-So Feinberg decided to create his own digital back for the Sinar 8 x 10 plate camera and created the worlds largest non-scanning colour sensor array.
+Photographer Mitchell Feinberg has been using Polaroids to take test exposures on his Sinar 8 x 10 plate camera for some years, but the cost of using the aging Polaroid technology was starting to pinch.
+So Feinberg decided to create his own digital back for the Sinar 8 x 10 plate camera and created the world’s largest non-scanning color sensor array.

-The new digital back called the Maxback fixes directly to the back of the Sinar camera and is capable of capturing a photo in 30 seconds and creates images with a resolution of 3285 x 2611 and around 10MB in size.
+The new digital back, called the Maxback, fixes directly to the back of the Sinar camera and is capable of capturing a photo in 30 seconds.
+It creates images with a resolution of 3285 x 2611 and around 10MB in size.

 “I used to shoot on average 7.5 Polaroids per photo, and I shoot between 400 to 500 images a year.
 That’s at least 3000 Polaroids.
 At 15 bucks a pop.
 Or about 50K per year, minimum.
 Polaroid was at one point my highest single cost.”